-The electric battery can be recharged at home or wherever you find an electrical socket, and the fuel tank can be filled up at petrol stations.
-The purpose of this is to allow you to drive short distances electrically, at low cost and without pollution, and long distances using petrol, avoiding the need to recharge frequently for long trips.
+These have both an electric and petrol motor, but with the added feature that they can be plugged in at home or wherever there is an electrical socket.
+This lets you drive short distances electrically, at low cost and without pollution, and long distances using petrol, avoiding the need to frequently recharge.
 These vehicles also have regenerative braking, which captures energy that would be wasted as braking heat.
 They cost somewhere in the middle between affordable (short range) and expensive (long range) fully electric cars.
-The drawback of plug-in hybrids is a more complicated engine requiring maintenance, the petrol refueling costs, air pollution, and engine noise.
+The drawback of plug-in hybrids is a complicated engine requiring maintenance, petrol refueling costs, air pollution, and engine noise.